Next ASA Meeting

 INTERNATIONAL QUIET OCEAN EXPERIMENT

-A forum organized by the International Quiet Ocean Experiment (IQOE) to discuss approaches for studying effects of sound on marine organisms and ecosystems will be held on Sunday, 5 May 2018, 9:00 a.m. to 5:00 p.m. in conjunction with the spring meeting of the ASA.
+A forum organized by the International Quiet Ocean Experiment (IQOE) to discuss approaches for studying effects of sound on marine organisms and ecosystems will be held on Sunday, 6 May 2018, 9:00 a.m. to 5:00 p.m. in conjunction with the spring meeting of the ASA.
+Refer to the Forum Program for the agenda and topics to be covered.
 Please visit http://www.iqoe.org/ for information about IQOE and its activities.
 The results of the discussions at the forum will help in implementation of IQOE.

 The forum is open to anyone who is interested in participating, up to 50 people.
 Morning and afternoon coffee breaks will be provided; participants will be responsible for their own lunches.